JNRowe/jnrbase/doc/background.rst

 their copy’n’paste hideaways, and it needs to stop.

 For an example of how bad it can get in the real world take a look at pip_;
-a package which bundles packages that themself bundle packages until the final turtle lets out a little yelp and dies.
+a package which bundles packages that themself bundle packages, until the final turtle lets out a little yelp, squishes unto itself and dies.

 This package is my attempt at solving the problem for the projects I maintain, and in its current state is a odd grab-bag of assorted functionality.
 Whether